 - The Large Employer Emergency Financing Facility (LEEFF) provides bridge financing to large employers in order to keep their operations going during the pandemic.

-- The Canada Emergency Commercial Rent Assistance (CECRA) program will lower rent by 75% for small businesses that have been affected by COVID-19.
-Applications open up for this program on May 25.
+- The Canada Emergency Commercial Rent Assistance (CECRA) program will lower rent by 75% for small businesses that have been affected by COVID-19 and has been extended to the end of August.

 - The Canadian Business Resilience Network (in partnership with the Canadian Chamber of Commerce) has created the Small Business Relief Fund which will provide 62 small Canadian businesses with $10,000 grants to help with their recovery efforts.